Our Guiding Principles

 Seven Top Level Principles

 - Christian people live according to the teachings in the New Testament and more generally those of the Old Testament, and in particular the Ten Commandments.
 Being Christian is positive, enjoyable, and life enhancing.
+A Christian faith is incomplete without Christian “works” that flow from that faith.

 - That which is not specifically excluded or forbidden is permitted as long as it resides within a good sense interpretation of the totality of the teachings in the Bible.